ettoreciarcia/personal-website-hugo/content/publication/25-homepage/index.md

 ## Setting Up Homepage with Kubernetes

 You already have a Kubernetes cluster and you're thinking:
-“Nice, but I don’t use Docker Compose anymore—it’s outdated!
+“Nice, but I don’t use Docker Compose anymore, it’s outdated!
 I use Kubernetes.”

 You’ll need the following: